alex-ozdemir/rust-class/plan.md

-# Rust: Memory Safety in Programming Languages
+# Memory Safety in Programming Languages

 This document is a proposal for a student-led half semester course.
-Loosely speaking the class would be titled _Rust: Memory Safety in Programming Languages_.
+Loosely speaking the class would be titled _Memory Safety in Programming Languages_.
+The class will use the Rust programming language heavily.

 ## Course Vision